geo-smart/mlgeo-book/_sources/about_this_book/about_this_book.md

 # Syllabus

-- Module 1 (weeks 1 and 2): Intro on ML in the Geo and basic tool building for Open Sciences
+- Module 1 (weeks 1 ): Intro on ML in the Geo and basic tool building for Open Sciences
 - Module 2: (weeks 3 and 4) Creating Machine-Learning Ready Data Sets
 - Module 3: (weeks 5 and 6) Feature extraction and clustering
 - Module 5: (weeks 7 and 8) Machine Learning